wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/task-manager.rst

 		<task-manager>
 		</task-manager>

 The task manager module is responsible for managing all the tasks that run on the agents.

 This module is only available on the manager side, on a stand-alone manager or on a master node in a cluster configuration.

-This module will be enabled always and cannot be deactivated.
-This section does not need to be defined but needs to be defined in order to change the default values.
+This configuration section only needs to be defined in order to change the default values.

 Options
 -------

 - `cleanup_time`_
 - `task_timeout`_

+.. note:: This module will be always enabled and cannot be deactivated.

 cleanup_time